nandoabreu/my-first-dbt/README.md

 ― Do you know Jinja?

 For anyone familiar with Python frameworks like FastAPI, Django, or Flask, the name instantly rings a bell!
-After the interview, I asked ChatGPT if dbt used Jinja the way I thought it did.
-AND IT DID! <3
+After the interview, I asked ChatGPT if dbt uses the same Jinja I thought it does.
+AND IT DOES! <3

 This project represents my weekend/side-project to learn dbt hands-on and understand how it integrates with data workflows.
 My goal is to explore how dbt transforms raw data into analytics-ready datasets through a simple, but structured project